ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 Restore your website to its previous state:

-- To restore your website’s source code, please refer to our guide on [Restoring your Web Hosting plan’s storage](https://docs.ovh.com/fr/hosting/restauration-ftp-filezilla-espace-client/) space.
+- To restore your website’s source code, please refer to our guide [Restoring your Web Hosting plan’s storage space](https://docs.ovh.com/gb/en/hosting/restoring-ftp-filezilla-control-panel/).

-- If your website has a database, please refer to our guide on [Restoring a backup of your database](https://docs.ovh.com/fr/hosting/mutualise-guide-importation-dune-base-de-donnees-mysql/#restaurer-une-sauvegarde-depuis-lespace-client).
+- If your website has a database, please refer to our guide [Importing a backup into a Web Hosting plan database](https://docs.ovh.com/gb/en/hosting/web_hosting_guide_to_importing_a_mysql_database/#restore-a-backup-from-the-control-panel).

-If the restores do not allow you to restore access to your site, contact your webmaster or search for a specialised service provider on the OVHcloud [partners website](https://partner.ovhcloud.com/fr/directory/).
+If the restores do not allow you to restore access to your site, contact your webmaster or search for a specialised service provider on the [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/) website.

-### What do I do if my website displays a \`503 error Backend fetch failed (Varnish cache)\` error?
+### What do I do if my website displays a "503 error Backend fetch failed (Varnish cache)" error?

 ![503_varnish](images/503_varnish.png){.thumbnail}

-If you have enabled [the CDN](https://docs.ovh.com/fr/hosting/accelerer-mon-site-web-en-utilisant-le-cdn/) option on your web hosting plan, disable *Maintenance* mode on your WordPress or PrestaShop website.
+If you have enabled the [CDN option](https://docs.ovh.com/gb/en/hosting/guide_to_using_the_geocache_accelerator_on_a_web_hosting_package/) on your web hosting plan, disable *Maintenance* mode on your WordPress or PrestaShop website.

-If you have not enabled this option or used *Maintenance* mode, please contact your webmaster or search for a specialised service provider via the OVHcloud [partners website](https://partner.ovhcloud.com/fr/directory/).
+If you have not enabled this option or used *Maintenance* mode, please contact your webmaster or search for a specialised service provider via the [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/) website.

-### What do I do if my website displays a \`Your request has been blocked\` error?
+### What do I do if my website displays a "Your request has been blocked" error?

 ![your_request_has_been_blocked](images/your_request_has_been_blocked.png){.thumbnail}

 This message indicates that the type of HTTP request you are trying to make on your website is prohibited for a limited time.
-In this situation, [examine your website’s logs](https://docs.ovh.com/fr/hosting/mutualise-consulter-les-statistiques-et-les-logs-de-mon-site/) to determine which requests caused this block.
+In this situation, [examine your website’s logs](https://docs.ovh.com/gb/en/hosting/shared_view_my_websites_logs_and_statistics/) to determine which requests caused this block.

-To help you correct these anomalies, contact your webmaster or one of our [partners](https://partner.ovhcloud.com/fr/directory/).
+To help you correct these anomalies, contact your webmaster or one of our [partners](https://partner.ovhcloud.com/en-gb/directory/).

-### What should I do if my website has a \`Your IP has been banned\` error?
+### What should I do if my website has a "Your IP has been banned" error?

 ![your_ip_has_been_blocked](images/your_ip_has_been_blocked.png){.thumbnail}

 This message indicates that the IP address you use to log on to your website is blocked for a limited time.

-In this situation, >
+In this situation, [review the logs](https://docs.ovh.com/gb/en/hosting/shared_view_my_websites_logs_and_statistics/) of your site, to determine which queries caused this block.<br>
-Also make sure your computer is not infected with a virus.<br>
+Also, make sure your computer is not infected with a virus.<br>
-You can also contact one of [our partners](https://partner.ovhcloud.com/fr/directory/) to check your website’s IT code.
+You can also contact one of our [partners](https://partner.ovhcloud.com/en-gb/directory/) to check your website’s computer code.

 ### I have ordered a domain with accents, and it appears written in a strange way in my Control Panel.
 What should I do?

 ![notation_idn](images/notation_idn.png){.thumbnail}

 You have no action to take in this situation.
-Even if your domain appears in internationalised [notation (IDN)](https://fr.wikipedia.org/wiki/Nom_de_domaine_internationalis%C3%A9){.external} in your Control Panel, it will work and display in a completely normal way elsewhere.
+Even if your domain appears in internationalised [notation (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name){.external} in your Control Panel, it will work and display in a completely normal way elsewhere.
 Your website's web address will be displayed as you requested.
 Your email addresses will also appear as you wish to your contacts.

 > [!warning]
 >